CIMAC-CIDC/multiplex-imaging-schemas/README.md

 ## aquisition-properties
 These are meta-data associated with the aquisition of the image.
 These can include variables such as the zoom, the pixel density, exposure time, dwell time etc...

-**proposal:** We identify required / common parameters which are necessary to properly quantify the image, or display them in common viewers, and make these required.
+**proposal:** Identify required / common parameters which are necessary to properly quantify the image, or display them in common viewers, and make these required.
 Then we provide a mechnaism to submit other parameters with no control.
 ```
 required = {
   "pixels_per_cm": int,